Spinning off from Hanna-Barbera’s

 ![]() |

-names and likenesses of members of the actual Globetrotters team, they were
+of members of the actual Globetrotters team, they were instead voiced by

-instead voiced by professional voice actors.
-Reprising their earlier roles were
+professional voice actors.
+Reprising their earlier roles were Stu Gilliam as

-Stu Gilliam as Freddy “Curly” Neal and Johnny Williams as Hubert “Geese” Ausbie.
+Freddy “Curly” Neal and Johnny Williams as Hubert “Geese” Ausbie.
+Scatman

-instead cast as Nate Branch.
-Replacing the other departed Globetrotters were
+Crothers also returned, was instead cast as Nate Branch.
+Also new to the

-James “Twiggy” Sanders (Buster Jones) and Louis “Sweet Lou” Dunbar (Adam Wade).
+animated line-up were James “Twiggy” Sanders (Buster Jones) and Louis “Sweet Lou”

 ![]() |

-to them whenever they stepped into magical portable lockers.
-Hanna-Barbera
+they stepped into magical portable lockers.
+Hanna-Barbera recycled the powers,

 referred to his Impossibles counterpart’s